Bradman Best: 2023

 In round 18 of the 2023 NRL season, Best scored a hat-trick in Newcastle's 66-0 victory over Canterbury.

 The following day, Best was a surprise selection by New South Wales for game 3 of the 2023 State of Origin series.
 He scored two tries on debut for New South Wales as they won the match 24-10 and avoided a series clean sweep.

 In round 26, Best scored two tries for Newcastle in their 32-6 victory over Cronulla.

 He played a total of 25 games for Newcastle in the 2023 NRL season and scored 13 tries as the club finished 5th on the table.
 Best played in both finals games as Newcastle were eliminated in the second week of the finals by the New Zealand Warriors.

 2024

 Best re-signed with the Newcastle outfit until the end of the 2027 season.
 During game three of the State of Origin decider at Suncorp Stadium, Best scored one of two NSW tries in the game, to win NSW the series.

 Best played 17 games for Newcastle in the 2024 NRL season as the club finished 8th and qualified for the finals.
 They were eliminated in the first week of the finals by North Queensland.

 2025

 Best played 18 matches for Newcastle in the 2025 NRL season and scored six tries as the club finished with the Wooden Spoon.

+2026

+In game three of the 2026 State of Origin series, similar to 2024, Best scored a pivotal long range try at Suncorp stadium with the series drawn, followed by an interception in the final ten minutes to help secure a NSW victory 30-12.
+Best remains undefeated in his three starts for NSW.